Kelly Park/Rock Springs

-Alligators lurk in nearly every large body of water in Orange, Seminole, Lake and Osceola counties.
+Alligators can live in nearly every large body of water in Orange, Seminole, Lake and Osceola counties.
+Source

 Kelly Park and Rock Springs swimming and tubing

-The water in Kelly Park Rock Springs is 68 degrees all the time, which makes it a year-round destination.
-In the summer the water is refreshing and cool on a hot, sweaty summer day.
+The water in Kelly Park Rock Springs is 68 degrees all the time.
+That makes it a year-round destination.
+In the summer the water is refreshingly cold on a hot, sweaty summer day.
 On a warm winter day it’s still fine for swimming or floating.